 Follow your instincts, because it's all you've got.
 If you follow your own instincts, your own sensibilities, you'll create original work that reflects who you are.
-Robert Sarkies, October 2007 - Filmmaker magazine
+Robert Sarkies in Filmmaker magazine, 19 October 2007

 In this award-winning short film Michael is a 17-year-old who gets the abattoir blues during his first day at 'the works'.
 Fitting in turns out to be the least of Michael’s worries as young blood is welcomed on the line in the old fashioned way, and rite of passage is interpreted literally to meaty effect.
 Meathead was filmed at the Wallace Meat plant in Waitoa.
 Based on the true story of a mate of his, director Sam Holst’s debut short was selected for Cannes and won the Crystal Bear in the Generation (14plus) section of the 2012 Berlin Film Festival.